rotki/rotki/docs/api.rst

       }

   :resjson int total: The total number of skipped events that we tried to reprocess
-  :resjson int succesfull: The number of skipped events that we reprocessed succesfully and were thus deleted from the skipped events table.
+  :resjson int succesfull: The number of skipped events that we reprocessed successfully and were thus deleted from the skipped events table.

   :statuscode 200: Reprocessing went fine.
-  :statuscode 409: An issue ocurred during reprocessing
+  :statuscode 409: An issue occurred during reprocessing
   :statuscode 500: Internal rotki error